Android 10: When Will My Phone Get the Update?

 - Pixel 4 (launched with it out of the box)

 Android 10 arrived on September 3rd, and my Pixel 3 got it within an hour of the launch.
 They’re the first phones to enjoy the new software.

-Android’s co-founder Andy Rubin went off and made a new smartphone company.
-They struggled, and may never make another flagship phone, but the Essential PH-1 is still pretty good.
-Plus, it gets software updates faster than any other phone on the market, aside from Google’s own Pixel phones.
+You can even try the Android 11 Dev preview right now if you have a Pixel, but we recommend waiting for the public beta.

 Samsung Galaxy Android 10 Updates

 The most important update for most people in the US is the Samsung Galaxy Android 10 update.
 Due to the fact that they’re the most popular phones.
-Over the last year or two they’ve gotten faster, and thanks to a long Android 10 “Q” beta that started in March, Samsung released Android 10 and One UI 2.0 faster than any previous update.
+Over the last year or two they’ve gotten faster, and thanks to a long Android 10 “Q” beta that started in March of 2019, Samsung released Android 10 and One UI 2.0 faster than any previous update.

 In fact, they started the Galaxy S10 Android 10 beta in early October and released 8 previews before quickly delivering the final version.
 We saw devices around the globe get Android 10 in November, and then US models in December.
 It took Samsung less than four months, which is faster than usual.
+They updated the previous generation faster this year, too.

 - Galaxy S10, Galaxy S10+, and S10e (global release in December, US rollout as of Dec 16th)